nu1504ta0609sa0902/budevices_dd/src/test/java/com/mhra/mdcm/devices/dd/appian/_junit_smokes/device_injection/directly/ReadMe.txt

 Run _AllInOne_AddDevicesToAuthorisedReps_Main
     THIS WILL DO:
-    - To create a authorisedReps for each of the users ending with their initials
+    - To create an authorisedReps account for each of the users ending with their initials
         - Controlled by initialsArray list ABOVE
         - Find initialsArray list and change it to generate for the correct users